Pinball

 The proof that a certain Pat Lawlor is one of the most brilliant pinball designers of all time?
 Well, the first four pinballs from our Retro Gaming section that we present here were all designed by Lawlor.

 The designer of a pinball machine is the one who layouts the playing field and sets the theme for a new pinball machine.
 He also distributes the familiar ingredients like slingshots, targets, ramps and gimmicks on the playfield in a way that ensures a smooth game.
 The layout of the head disc, playfield and cabinet is in turn refined by the graphic designer to create a work of art.
 OTR interaction at its best.
+A small selection from our large range.

 Funhouse